Tommi2Day/pwcli/README.md

   -P, --path string          Vault secret Path to Read/Write -A, --vault_addr string    VAULT_ADDR Url (default "$VAULT_ADDR") -T, --vault_token string   VAULT_TOKEN (default "$VAULT_TOKEN")
+#-------------------------------------
+pwcli ldap --help
+commands related to ldap

+Usage:
+  pwcli ldap [command]

+Available Commands:
+  groups      Show the group memberships of the given DN setpass     change LDAP Password for given User per DN setssh      Set public SSH Key to LDAP DN show        Show attributes of LDAP DN

+Flags:
+  -h, --help                       help for ldap
+  -b, --ldap.base string           Ldap Base DN
+  -B, --ldap.binddn string         DN of user for LDAP bind or use Env LDAP_BIND_DN -p, --ldap.bindpassword string   password for LDAP Bind User or use Env LDAP_BIND_PASSWORD -H, --ldap.host string           Hostname of Ldap Server -I, --ldap.insecure              do not verify TLS -P, --ldap.port int              ldap port to connect -T, --ldap.targetdn string       DN of target User for admin executed password change, empty for own entry (uses LDAP_BIND_DN)
+  -U, --ldap.targetuser string     uid to search for targetDN
+      --ldap.timeout int           ldap timeout in sec (default 20) --ldap.tls                   use secure ldap (ldaps)

+#-------------------------------------
+pwcli ldap setssh --help
+set new ssh public key(attribute sshPublicKey) for a given User per DN, the key must be in a file given by --sshpubkeyfile or default id_rsa.pub.

+Usage:
+  pwcli ldap setssh [flags]

+Aliases:
+  setssh, change-sshpubkey

+Flags:
+  -h, --help                        help for setssh -f, --sshpubkeyfile string        filename with ssh public key to upload (default "id_rsa.pub")
+#-------------------------------------
+pwcli ldap setpass --help
+set new ldap password by --new-password or Env LDAP_NEW_PASSWORD for the actual bind DN or as admin bind for a target DN. if no new password given some systems will generate a password

+Usage:
+  pwcli ldap setpass [flags]

+Aliases:
+  setpass, change-password

+Flags:
+  -h, --help                  help for setpass
+  -n, --new-password string   new_password to set or use Env LDAP_NEW_PASSWORD
+#-------------------------------------
+pwcli ldap show --help
+This command shows the attributes off the own User(Bind User) or you may lookup a User cn and show the attributes of the first entry returned.

+Usage:
+  pwcli ldap show [flags]

+Aliases:
+  show, show-attributes, attributes

+Flags:
+  -A, --attributes string   comma separated list of attributes to show (default "*") -h, --help                help for show

+#-------------------------------------
+pwcli ldap groups --help
+This command shows the group membership of  own User(Bind User) or you may lookup a User cn and if found show the groups of the first entry returned

+Usage:
+  pwcli ldap groups [flags]

+Aliases:
+  groups, show-groups, group-membership

+Flags:
+  -h, --help                    help for groups
+  -G, --ldap.groupbase string   Base DN for group search

 ```
 ### format plaintext file